laminlabs/lamindb-setup/docs/index.md

 For most use cases, set up LaminDB through the CLI `lndb` as covered in the [LaminDB guide](https://lamin.ai/docs/db/guide).

-These docs provide the reference for the API that underlies the CLI: `lndb_setup`.
+These docs provide the reference for the API that underlies the CLI: `lndb`.

 ```{toctree}
 :maxdepth: 1